FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/naming-components.md

 - Is this a throw away variable?
 - What is the variable meant to represent where ever it is used?
-- Does it make sense to call it by the chosen character e.g. `x` when referring to forumlas
+- Does it make sense to call it by the chosen character e.g. `x` when referring to forumlas?

 ### Ambigious Abbreviations